-This historic home was built at the turn on the 20th century and was one of the first homes in Chevy Chase Village.
-It has come a long way since it was first built as the local school.
-It is now a beautifully maintained single family historic home.
-The one part of the home that was not matching up was the rear porch that was added in the 80’s or 90’s.
-It had an over grown trellis that acted as a shelter.
-But it let the rain through, dropped leaves on the table and made the space feel dark and cramped.
-Josh wanted to rebuild the porch with rot resistant material, raise the roof and add screens.
+The one part of the house in need of work was the rear porch.
+Added in the ’80s or ’90s, it had an overgrown trellis that acted as a shelter.
+Yet it let the rain through, dropped leaves on the table, and made the porch feel dark and cramped.
+Therefore, Josh wanted to rebuild the porch with rot-resistant material, raise the roof, and add screens.

-Every detail was thought of so that Josh and his family could enjoy his screened in porch and the view of his pool for years to come without worry.
-Aeratis, composite tonged and groove porch flooring was installed and painted to match the original flooring.
-The columns were custom wrapped with Versatex and the new railing is the Hampton rail from Intex.
-These materials were carefully chosen for their longevity.
+We thought of every detail so Josh and his family could enjoy the screened-in porch and the view of his pool.
+Aeratis, composite tongue and groove porch flooring, was installed and painted to match the original flooring.
+The columns were custom wrapped with Versatex, and the new railing is the Hampton rail from Intex Millwork.
+We chose these materials for their longevity.

-The most impressive feature of this porch is the motorized screens.
-These remote controlled screens go up and down in about 30 seconds hiding away in the frieze.
-The frieze has removable panels incase any of the screens ever require maintenance.
+The most impressive feature of this porch, however, is the motorized screens.
+These remote-controlled screens go up and down in about 30 seconds and hideaway in the frieze.
+The frieze has removable panels in case any of the screens ever require maintenance.

-Josh and his family can now has a beautiful historically accurate porch, complete with modern touches that he can enjoy in the sun, with out rain on his head or leaves in his food.
+Josh and his family now have a beautiful historically accurate porch with modern touches.
+It is a porch that the family can enjoy in the sun, without rain on their heads or leaves in their food.